ITheEqualizer/Spam-detector-telegram-bot/README.md

 ---

 *Project analyzed on September 26, 2025.
 The code is functional, secure (with an environment token), and Persian-focused.
-No vulnerabilities in deps.*
+No vulnerabilities in deps found.*